malloc0x3cc/malloc0x3cc/README.md

 ### Hi there 👋

+I'm a CS student specializing in Python development.

+I wish to learn a lot of stuff, but I’m focusing on web development for now.

+- 🔭 I’m currently working on a secret web app (in production soon hopefully)
+- 🌱 I’m currently learning Django

 <!--
 **malloc0x3cc/malloc0x3cc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.